5th Floor, Brigade Towers,

 To understand geography trends, Download Sample Report.

-Manufacturers are coming up with several innovations in health aspects with better Cocoa Butter Substitutes (CBS) and Cocoa Butter Equivalent (CBE).
-As the manufacturing methods and flavors of compound chocolates improve, the cost differential in comparison to chocolate will make chocolate compounds a more desirable choice.
-Major Players of compound chocolate market are Cargill, ADM, Barry Callebaut and Clasen Quality Chocolate.
+Manufacturers are coming up with several innovations in health aspects, with better cocoa butter substitutes (CBS) and cocoa butter equivalent (CBE).
+As the manufacturing methods and flavors of compound chocolates improve, the cost differential in comparison to chocolate is likely to make chocolate compounds a more desirable choice.
+Major players of the compound chocolate market are Cargill Incorporated, AAK, Barry Callebaut, and Clasen Quality Chocolate Inc.

 1.1 Study Deliverables